m4c0/vscode-godbolt/README.md

 > Note: This extension does not provide C++ support or ASM syntax highlighting, and it won't do it, since there are better extensions out there to do this job.

+It supports, via settings:

+* Use a different endpoint (ex: a local instance)
+* Change the compiler
+* Set compiler flags

 ## Requirements

 You need extra extensions for dealing with C++ and Assembly files.